Bugged: Listen to the hidden sound clues for today | 06 September 2024

 Updated | By East Coast Radio

-We've placed hidden microphones all over KZN...
-Can you find them?
+Hidden microphones are scattered across KZN...
+Can you discover them?
 Follow the clues for your chance to win a share of R250,000!

-We've placed hidden microphones all over KZN...
-Can you find them?
+Hidden microphones are scattered across KZN...
+Can you discover them?
 Follow the clues for your chance to win a share of R250,000!

-Are you ready for an adventure like no other?
-We’ll be sharing daily clues to guide you to the hidden sounds!
-Stay tuned, as fresh clues will be released throughout the day.
+Ready for a one-of-a-kind adventure?
+We'll be dropping daily clues to help you find the hidden sounds!
+Keep listening as new clues are revealed throughout the day.

 Here are today's clues: